nodejs/quic/doc/api/quic.md

 * Type: {BigInt}

-A `BigInt` representing the total number of `QuicStreams` initated by the connected peer.
+A `BigInt` representing the total number of `QuicStreams` initiated by the connected peer.

 #### quicsession.remoteAddress